“The war for talent … empower[s] the best employees to choose their workplace based on more subjective criteria than money or security.”

 Clearly, there’s a strong business case for diversity, equity, and inclusion (DE&I) – including its profound and very real power to attract the best talent and build high-performing teams.
 Because let’s face it, knowing that an organization is fully committed to DE&I is a key consideration for many – if not most – of the candidates you’ll be recruiting in the near future and beyond.
 That’s especially true for the millennial and Generation Z employees who will dominate the workforce in the coming years.

 And while DE&I is a top priority for leaders at companies looking to attract and keep the right talent, progress has been slow.
-That’s why – for those organizations looking to compete for the very best candidates – it’s time to double down on their commitment to DE&I initiatives.
+That’s why – for those organizations looking to compete for the very best candidates – it’s time to double down on their commitment to DE&I initiatives and employee retention efforts.

 3. Make continuous feedback a cornerstone of your culture